10 Scenic Villages In Europe

 Stone cottages with steeply pitched roofs with green meadows around is what makes Bibury one of the most scenic villages in Europe.
 Be sure to walk down Arlington Row, the most charming lane and beautiful snaps.

 The walk will take you straight back to the 17th-century life in Bibury.
 The most beautiful village in England sits on the banks of River Coln.
 This was once the best spot to hang wool from weavers’ cottages.
-Bibury lands are perfect for an afternoon picnic or early morning stroll before crowds of tourists interrupt its tranquil and sleepy vibes.
+Bibury lands are perfect for an afternoon picnic or early morning stroll before crowds of tourists interrupt their tranquil and sleepy vibes.

 9. Lindau In Germany

 Lindau village is located on the border of Austria with Germany, in Bavarian Germany.
 It is one of the most beautiful regions for a fall vacation in Europe.
-On the shores of Lake Constance, also known as Bodensee, this village is actually a peninsula, with a bridge connecting between the mainland and the island.
+On the shores of Lake Constance, also known as Bodensee, this village is actually a peninsula, with a bridge connecting the mainland and the island.

-A few of the scenic views in the village are Maximilianstrasse street, the old 13th-century lighthouse, and of course the Old Town, Altstadt.
+A few of the scenic views in the village are Maximilianstrasse street, the 13th-century old lighthouse, and of course the Old Town, Altstadt.